jackbustertann/Movie_recommendation_system/README.md

 Upon exploring the data, I discovered that:

-1. Users were generally more inclined to give positive reviews. <br/><br/>
+1. Users were generally more inclined to give positive ratings. <br/><br/>
 <img src="/images/rating_counts.png" width="600"/>

 2. The most popular movies were generally rated amongst the top 5% of all movies. <br/><br/>